Last Updated on February 26, 2021 by Karmyn

 Question: Why does our nose get dry?

-Answer 1: Our nose acts like a filter/humidifier to prep the outside air for our lungs.
-If the outside air is dry (i.e. on an air plane) our nose can’t properly humidify the air and our mucousa drys out.
+Answer 1: Our nose acts as a filter/humidifier to prep the outside air for our lungs.
+If the outside air is dry (i.e. on an airplane) our nose can’t properly humidify the air and our mucosa drys out.

-Answer 2: We take medication that causes dry mouth.
+Answer 2: Sometimes we take medication that causes dry mouth.

 Answer 3: We are dehydrated and our mucosa can not excrete a thin layer of mucous for moisture.

 Question: Why do dry sinuses ruin a singer’s tone quality?